Children are at a very formative stage in their lives where almost anything can drastically impact them.

-This could result from lacking attention at home, which is a deeper issue you’ll need to address while also curving the bad behavior.
+This could result from lacking attention at home, a deeper issue you’ll need to address while also curving the bad behavior.

 Along the same lines of attention, your child might be practicing bad behavior because they know they can get a response.

 Some children know that getting a good response is much harder than a bad one.
-So they’ll mimic the behavior they know is bad for any sort of response.
+So they’ll mimic the behavior they know is bad for any response.

 This could be connected to a lack of attention at home and is likely done for pure reasons.
-Some children can become conditioned that a bad response is the only response they’re likely to get and therefore better than no response.
+For example, some children can become conditioned that a bad response is the only response they’re likely to get and, therefore, better than no response.

 Ways to Address the Mimicking

 Now we know what might be causing the issues!
-We can now look at steps to address and solve the issue of bad behavior mimicking.
+We can now look at steps to address and solve the problem of bad behavior mimicking.

-These are tips that work best in tandem with one another, so be ready to implement more than one at a time.
+These tips work best in tandem with one another, so be ready to implement more than one at a time.

 Here are 8 tips for parents whose children are continuously mimicking bad behavior.